Car Insurance Claim Deadlines: Statute of Limitations by State

 You Permanently Lose the Right to Sue

 Once the deadline passes, the at-fault driver's attorney will file a motion to dismiss your case.
 The court will almost certainly grant it — regardless of how serious your injuries are, how clear the evidence of fault is, or how much money you are owed.
 There is no do-over.
-Evidence also degrades over time: witnesses forget details, photos are lost, and records become harder to obtain — all of which weaken any remaining options.
+Evidence also degrades over time: security camera footage is typically deleted within 30 to 90 days, witnesses forget details, skid marks fade, and records become harder to obtain — all of which weaken any remaining options.

 Your Leverage in Negotiations Evaporates

 Even if you never intended to sue, the credible threat of a lawsuit is what gives you bargaining power in insurance negotiations.
 Once the statute expires, the other party's insurer knows you cannot take them to court, and they have little incentive to settle fairly.
+In fact, some insurers may intentionally drag out settlement discussions if they suspect you are running out of time, betting that the deadline will pass.
 What was a reasonable offer before the deadline can dry up entirely after it passes.
-Late filing also damages your credibility with adjusters and can reduce settlement offers significantly.
+Learn how to navigate this process in our car insurance claim settlement guide.

 Your Own Insurer May Also Deny Coverage